Cosmological Consequences of a Variable Cosmological Constant Model: Introduction

 \section{Introduction}

 One of the most challenging issue in the history of physics is the implication of the supernovae data that the cosmic expansion is now accelerating \cite{Riess1,Perlmutter,Knop,Riess2}.
 Since then, the simple model of the cosmological expansion became insufficient, and efforts have been made for a deep understanding of the origin of this cosmic acceleration by trying to connect theory with observation.
 Other important observational data, is the evidence from the measurement of the cosmic microwave background (CMB) that besides matter, more than $68\%$ of the energy density of the universe is dark energy \cite{Planck}.
 The simplest and well known explanation is the need to invoke a cosmological constant, a very small and constant amount of energy with enough negative pressure which acts as repulsive force and causes the accelerated expansion.
 Although this appears to explain the cosmic acceleration, it suffers by the problem of reconciliation of the observed and theoretical energy density, this was called the cosmological constant problem (CCP) \cite{Weinberg,Carrol}.
+This has opened the window to dynamical dark energy and possible variation of the cosmological constant like any other fundamental constants \cite{Terazawa,Dirac}.

 As an attempt to generalize Einstein-Schrodinger theory, a gravitational field equations with a general perfect fluid have been derived \cite{Clerc}.
 The spacetime was considered immersed in a larger eight dimensional space, and this construction leads to a geometrical origin of the velocity vectors due to the immersion.
 This theory was considered to give a geometric origin of matter (and radiation) in the universe via the obtained perfect fluid.
 An application of the above theory to cosmology has been done as an attempt to give a geometrical origin to the cosmological constant \cite{AB}.
 A time dependent cosmological constant is derived in that model where its energy density is decaying via the scale factor.